ajfabbri/container-mesh/container-mesh/README.md

 - libdittoffi.so (i.e. to .dylib)
 - "/lib" for target library paths, i.e. in docker/run*.sh

+# Typescript Peer

+There is also a Typescript (JS SDK) peer implementaion in [/ts](./ts).
+This was ported from the Rust implementation so we can compare the performance of this SDK, and write instrumented test cases that take advantage of the distributed test execution control provided by the coordinator.

+The typescript implementation is written as a library you can include to create your own test application.
+An example of a simple app which participates in a cmesh test as a client is in [ts/src/index.ts](./ts/src/index.ts)

 # Design & Notes (WIP)

 ### Metrics